Born Free works in India and Thailand to protect and conserve tigers in their natural habitat.

 Working alongside our partners, we are helping to conserve some of the largest remaining tiger populations and habitats on Earth.

-Operating under some of the toughest conditions, these programmes also help conservation NGOs in their work with local communities, to find solutions to human-wildlife conflict, and highlight the benefits of genuine co-existence.
+Operating under some of the toughest conditions, these programmes find solutions to human-wildlife conflict and highlight the benefits of genuine co-existence.
 The projects improve livelihoods, maintain habitats and protect wild tigers.

 It is hard, committed and long-term work, and we haven’t much time left.
 The good news is that we’re making progress.
 For example, in the last 10 years, tiger numbers have increased to a population of 500 across the Satpuda landscape in India.